UK AIDS Memorial Quilt

 Tate Turbine Hall display

-This display is presented by Tate in partnership with UK AIDS Memorial Quilt and initiated by Charlie Porter.
+This display was presented by Tate in partnership with UK AIDS Memorial Quilt and initiated by Charlie Porter.
 Curated by Elliot Gibbons, Collaborative Doctoral Researcher.

 Explore Our Gallery